 Two months later, it won’t stop raining, and Clementine and Sam can’t stop asking themselves the question: What if we hadn’t gone?

 In Truly Madly Guilty, Liane Moriarty takes on the foundations of our lives: marriage, sex, parenthood, and friendship.
 She shows how guilt can expose the fault lines in the most seemingly strong relationships, how what we don’t say can be more powerful than what we do, and how sometimes it is the most innocent of moments that can do the greatest harm."
+The way the story winds around the the lives of several characters reminded me a little of the movie Love Actually, but maybe that is me being a little random in the connections my brain makes.

 Overall though, this character driven story is complex, relatable, and all around great.
 Enjoy!

-Happy Contemporary Lit reading
+Happy Contemporary Lit reading!

 What is your favorite Liane Moriarty book?